aosabook/500lines/pedometer/chapter.md

 ## Even Perfect Worlds Have Fundamental Forces of Nature

-Since the accelerometer is measuring acceleration, and, even in our perfect world, gravity exists, there is a constant acceleration in the direction of gravity at $-9.8m/s^2$.
-The total acceleration, then, is the sum of user acceleration and gravitational acceleration: $a_{t} = a_{u} + a_{g}$.
+Even in our perfect world, gravity exists, so there is a constant acceleration in the direction of gravity at $-9.8m/s^2$.
+The total acceleration ($a_{t}$) measured by our accelerometer, then, is the sum of user acceleration ($a_{u}$), and gravitational acceleration ($a_{g}$), where user acceleration is the acceleration that the user imparts on the device: $a_{t} = a_{u} + a_{g}$.
 This means that in our perfect world acceleration in the y direction actually looks like this:

 ![](chapter-figures/figure-sine-wave-gravity.png)\

 Uh oh.
 We can no longer count when the waveform crosses the x-axis.
-We'll have to separate total acceleration into user acceleration and gravitational acceleration.

-All current iPhone and Android devices come with an accelerometer as well as a gyroscope, so they're able to separate gravitational acceleration from user acceleration.
-TODO: Expand this explanation.

-However, we're creating a robust, flexible program, so we've decided that we want to accept input data from the newest of mobile devices, as well as from pure hardware accelerometers.
-This means that we'll need to accept input data in two formats: a **separated** format where user acceleration and gravitational acceleration are, well, separated; and a **combined** format which only provides us with total acceleration.

-We'll have to isolate gravitational acceleration from the combined format in our program.
-In our perfect world, when the phone is held consistently as drawn above, total acceleration ($a_{t}$) is the sum of user acceleration ($a_{u}$) and gravitational acceleration ($a_{g}$).
-Therefore, we can isolate user acceleration fairly easily like so:
+We'll have to isolate user acceleration in order to use our x-axis method of counting steps.
+In our perfect world, when the phone is held consistently as drawn above, we can isolate user acceleration like so:

 $a_{t} = a_{u} + a_{g}$\
 $a_{t} = a_{u} - 0.98$\
 $a_{u} = a_{t} + 0.98$

 This means that we can simply add 0.98 to every single y value, resulting in the first graph we saw.
 What if, however, our silly stick man holds the phone in a more wonky, but still consistent, position?

 ![](chapter-figures/figure-xyz-wonky.png)\